 The Wisconsin Association for Perinatal Care Annual Statewide Conference brings together state and nationally recognized perinatal experts to address pertinent and emerging perinatal issues.
 Conference attendees enjoy the benefits of learning from multidisciplinary presenters and colleagues who share a common goal--healthy women, infants, and their families.

 The purpose of the WAPC Annual Statewide Conference is to provide information about advances in perinatal care for all who have an interest in perinatal health.

 Who Should Attend?

-- Are from low-volume birth hospitals to perinatal centers, inpatient and outpatient settings, and acute care and public health
+- from perinatal centers to low-volume birth hospitals, inpatient and outpatient settings, and acute care and public health